Hoyasumii/bee-movie/README.md

 Long time?
 What are you talking about?!
 Are there other bugs in your life?

  No, but there are other things bugging me in life.
-And you're one of th
+And you're one of the